Ifeanyi55/Gradio-in-R/README.md

 Over time, more R gradio app examples, as code, will be added to this repository to explore the versatility and different use cases of gradio, all while coding in R.

 If you would like to see an example of a gradio app built for a machine learning regression model, take a look inside the `Code` folder.
 Download the script and run it in your R editor or IDE.
-You may download the trained model on your computer in order to run the gradio app.
+You may also download the trained model on your computer to run the gradio app if you do not wish to train the model afresh.

 ## **Contributing**
 If you would like to contribute to this repository, here are ways you can do that:
 - Raise an issue, if you find one
-- Share your R gradio projects
+- Contribute your R gradio projects
 - Suggest example R gradio projects